 Review the mechanical drawing of the light frame structure.

-Gather the plastic light baffles, light mounts, LED light strip, and zip ties.
+Gather the plastic light baffles, light mounts, LED light strips, and zip ties.

-Snap the plastic light baffles to the light mounts as shown in figure 5.
+Snap the plastic light baffles to the light mounts as shown in Figure 6.
 This should be a tight fit.

-Snap the light mounts to the side panels as shown in figure 6.
-When complete, the light will shine towards the front corners of the box interior.
+Snap the light mounts to the side panels as shown in Figure 7.
+When complete, the light shines toward the front corners of the box interior.

 Assemble the side panels.
 (Optional: Sand the edges of the baffles for a better fit.)

-Figure 8.
-LED light strip wrapped around the baffles

 Figure 10.
+LED light strip wrapped around the baffles with zip ties

-LED lights wrapped around the baffles twice and exiting through side exit
+Figure 12.
+LED lights wrapped around the baffles twice and exiting through the side exit

-Figure 11.
-Zip ties showing on the side facing up.
-LED strips are on the other side.
+Figure 13.
+Zip ties showing on the side facing up (LED strips are on the other side)

 Step 3: Assemble tablet and phone mounts